Accelerating Particle-based Energetic Variational Inference: Introduction

 Compared with other KL-divergence-based ParVI, the particle dynamics \eqref{Particle_ODE_1} is an $L^2$-gradient flow of $\{ \x_i \}_{i=1}^N$ associated with the free energy $\mathcal{F}_h$ defined by \cite{carrillo2019blob, reich2021fokker}

 which is an approximation of the KL-divergence.
 Here, $K_h$ is a regularization kernel with $h$ as the bandwidth tuning parameter.
-A typical choice of $K_h$ is the Gaussian Kernel.
+A typical choice of $K_h$ is the Gaussian kernel:

+where $d$ is the dimension of the space.
 Thanks to the variational structure, applying the implicit Euler discretization to \eqref{Particle_ODE_1}, we obtain the optimization problem

-at each iteration.
-In practice, the optimization problem \eqref{Op_EVI_Im} can be solved by using the gradient descent with Barzilai–Borwein (BB) step size \cite{barzilai1988two} or the AdaGrad method \cite{duchi2011adaptive, Chen2018}.
+at each iteration, where $\tau$ is the time step size for the implicit Euler discretization.
+In practice, the optimization problem \eqref{Op_EVI_Im} can be solved by using the gradient descent with Barzilai--Borwein (BB) step size \cite{barzilai1988two} or the AdaGrad method \cite{duchi2011adaptive, Chen2018}.
 The numerical results in Ref. \cite{wang2021particle} demonstrate the strong performance of EVI-Im.

-One feature that distinguishes the EVI-Im from other ParVI methods is that EVI-Im is resulted from $L^2$-gradient flow, which makes the EVI-Im have more stable performances in the sense that the particles are theoretically guaranteed to move towards the target distribution in each update.
-But most ParVI, such as the SVGD, are not.
-And thus, the implicit Euler discretization will not lead to an optimization problem.
-In Ref. \cite{wang2021particle}, examples have revealed that SVGD is not as stable as the EVI-Im.
-On the other hand, the need to solve a nonlinear optimization problem in each iteration is also a bottleneck of the EVI-Im.
-Particularly, one has to repeatedly evaluate the interaction terms $\nabla_{\x_i} K_h(\x_i,\x_j)$ and $K_h(\x_i,\x_j)$ among particles in \eqref{Particle_ODE_1} when evaluating the gradient term in each iteration, which constitutes a significant computational bottleneck, especially for a large number of particles.
-Due to these reasons, we focus on the EVI-Im method in this article, and our goal is to overcome its computational bottleneck.
+One feature that distinguishes EVI-Im from other ParVI methods is that EVI-Im results from an $L^2$-gradient flow, which leads to more stable behavior in the sense that the particles are theoretically guaranteed to move towards the target distribution in each update.
+However, most ParVI methods, such as SVGD, are not $L^2$-gradient flows.
+Thus, the implicit Euler discretization will not lead to an optimization problem.
+In Ref. \cite{wang2021particle}, numerical examples have shown that SVGD is not as stable as EVI-Im.
+On the other hand, the need to solve a nonlinear optimization problem in each iteration is also a bottleneck of EVI-Im.
+In particular, one has to repeatedly evaluate the interaction terms $\nabla_{\x_i} K_h(\x_i,\x_j)$ and $K_h(\x_i,\x_j)$ among particles in \eqref{Particle_ODE_1} when evaluating the gradient term in each iteration, which constitutes a significant computational bottleneck, especially for a large number of particles.
+For these reasons, we focus on EVI-Im method in this article, and our goal is to overcome its computational bottleneck.